David A. Cushman logo

 2006 was a year that BIBBA had a very strong presence at the Gormanston summer course as they put on several workshops about queen rearing, grafting and the use of mating nucs.

 John Getty behind an excess of bottles, Photo...
-Chris Slade 2005 In this picture, Chris Slade tries to indicate that we drink too much when at the FIBKA Summer school, but although plenty of Guinness is removed from bottles and even the inferior draught type Guinness is imbibed, there is no drunkenness or improper behaviour, in fact in the years that I have attended, I have only ever seen one man drunk, which is not a bad record for a large bunch of beekeepers having a conference away from their wives for a week.
+Chris Slade 2005 In this picture, Chris Slade tries to indicate that we drink too much when at the FIBKA Summer school, but although plenty of Guinness is removed from bottles and even the inferior draught type Guinness is imbibed, there is no drunkenness or improper behaviour.
+In fact in the years that I have attended, I have only ever seen one man drunk, which is not a bad record for a large bunch of beekeepers having a conference away from their families for a week.

 Attendance of pubs is entirely optional and there are coffee facilities in the evening within the college...
 Having never made use of them myself, I am unsure at what time they close.
 By the time those of us that have been to the pub return to the college, the order of the day is quietness, when we are let in by the night watchman.